leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 Insertion sort has precisely one place that is at risk of copying rather than mutating: the call to `Array.swap`.
 Replacing `arr.swap ⟨i', by assumption⟩ i` with `((dbgTraceIfShared "array to swap" arr).swap ⟨i', by assumption⟩ i)` causes the program to emit `shared RC array to swap` whenever it is unable to mutate the array.
 However, this change to the program changes the proofs as well, because now there's a call to an additional function.
-Because `dbgTraceIfShared` returns its second argument directly, adding it to the calls to `simp` is enough to fix the proofs.
+Adding a local assumption that `dbgTraceIfShared` preserves the length of its argument and adding it to some calls to `simp` is enough to fix the program and proofs.

 The complete instrumented code for insertion sort is:
 ```leantacnorfl